The-Life/AdViewSDK_Android-3.4.1/README.md

 public void onAdStatusChanged (int arg0) {
 }
 });

 ```

 **8.2 Ad Native Event Handling**
-To receive events from ad, you should implement an event listener interface AdViewNativeListener.
+To receive events from ad, you should implement an event listener interface **AdViewNativeListener** .

 ```
 public interface AdViewNativeListener {

 /**
  * This function is called when the ad request succeed.
  */
-public void onAdReceived(String
-key ,List<NativeAdInfo> adMaps);
+ public void onAdReceived(String key ,List<NativeAdInfo> adMaps);

 /**
  * This function is called when ad request failed.
  */
  public void onAdReceived(String key);

 /**
  * When the ad status changed.
  */
 public void onAdStatusChanged (String key ,int status);

 ```